balabmp/gradle-spring-boot-starter/README.md

 The [`@EnableAutoConfiguration` annotation](https://docs.spring.io/spring-boot/docs/current/reference/html/using-boot-auto-configuration.html) will perform a bunch of sensible defaults based on the jars that it finds in your classpath.

 You can now start the Spring Boot application by executing `./gradlew bootRun`.
-Spring will search your classpath for an `Application`. i.e. a class with a `main` method and annotated with `@EnableAutoConfiguration` or `@SpringBootApplication`
+Spring will search your classpath for an application (i.e. a class with a `main` method and annotated with `@EnableAutoConfiguration` or `@SpringBootApplication`).

 In the console output, you'll see that a Tomcat server will have started up on port 8080.
 The bad news is that your fancy new Spring Boot application doesn't do anything yet.